hkparker/imux/README.md

 imux can be used to transport a single socket over multiple internet connections using source routing in linux

-for example, consider simultaneously using two interfaces:
+For example, consider simultaneously using two interfaces:

 |Interface|Address|Default Gateway|
 |:-------:|:-----:|:-------------:|